 Meanwhile, by applying for the American Express Business Platinum Card via Canada Post, you can earn 75,000 MR points upon spending $5,000 in the first three months.
 There is an annual fee of $399 which is not waived.

 Make no mistake about it – these are fantastic offers.
-By applying via Canada Post, you’re beating out the refer-a-friend offer thanks to the first-year fee waiver on the Business Gold, as well as the higher signup bonus, lower minimum spending requirement, and lower annual fee on the Business Platinum (60,000 MR points, $7,000, and $499 respectively).
+By applying via Canada Post, you’re beating out the refer-a-friend offer thanks to the first-year fee waiver on the Business Gold, as well as the lower minimum spending requirement and lower annual fee on the Business Platinum ($7,000 and $499 respectively).

 Furthermore, you’ll get to enjoy all the publicly available perks on these cards as well.
 On the Business Gold Card, this includes the ability to select three merchants out of 40+ on which to earn double the points, while the Business Platinum offers you an increased earn rate of 1.25 MR points per dollar spent and Priority Pass lounge access at 850+ airport lounges around the globe.

 The downside is that you can’t earn referral bonuses when you apply via Canada Post.
-So if you’re holding the Platinum Card, for example, you’d be missing out on the 15,000 MR points that you’d otherwise earn as a referral bonus.
+So if, say, your partner has a Business Platinum Card that would otherwise grant 25,000 MR points as a referral, you’d be missing out on that by applying via Canada Post.

-Of course, that’s a worthwhile tradeoff in anyone’s books, since the forgone 15,000 MR points are more than offset by either $250 in savings (for the Business Gold) or an extra 15,000 MR points plus $100 in savings (for the Business Platinum) when you apply via Canada Post.
+That’s a tradeoff you’ll have to decide for yourself, since the forgone 25,000 MR points might be worth more than the $250 in savings (for the Business Gold) or the $100 in savings and lower minimum spending requirement (for the Business Platinum) when you apply via Canada Post.

 Do You Qualify?